laraollerenshaw/psy6422_visualisaton_project/README.md

 graph: This folder contains two graphs.
 One that has all activities accounted for and one that has excluded all activities that had undergone a limited percentage change in time spent on doing them.

-lockdon_activities.Rmd: The R markdown file that explains the data origins, research question, data preparation, visualisation and summary.
+lockdon_activities.Rmd: The R markdown file that contains the data origins, research question, data preparation, visualisation and summary.

 lockdon_activities.docx: A word document produced using the R markdown file.